BuDinamo/HMI-GantryPalletizerBeckhoff/LayerConfigurator/LayerConfigurator.md

 	Then Write the newly push array to the same Internal Symbol using `TcHmi.Symbol.writeEx()`

 ## Box Modifier
-This is use to modify the box further outside of the generation button above.
+This section is use to modify the box further outside of the generation button above.
 With this, user may fine tuned their liking of how the box looks.

 ### Prerequisites
 All off the Box Modifier are based on the Combobox of `Select Active ID`.
 And `Move Step` for Rotate.